 Either way, here’s a checklist on how you can assess a project’s current health:

 1. Read the project charter and project plan

 Start by reviewing the project charter.
-This document will give you a sense of where the project is heading in terms of its goals and objectives, as well as the benefits that need to be delivered to the client.
-If it doesn’t exist – big red flag, by the way – inspect the project management plan to see how the project is documented in terms of the tasks allocated at each project phase.
+This document will give you a sense of where the project is heading regarding its goals and objectives and the benefits that must be delivered to the client.
+If it doesn’t exist—a big red flag, inspect the project management plan to see how the project is documented in terms of the tasks allocated at each phase.

 2. Analyze any available documentation and metrics

 Do a check-up regarding project progress, delayed deadlines, and how many resources have already been spent.
 The project schedule and the latest 2-3 status reports should be enough to determine if the project is on track.
 Ask for the resource forecast to get a clear view of the remaining project hours, and go through the budget analysis to ensure you don’t need extra funds.
 This means that project profitability, though not stressed enough, is an essential part of project management.

 Understanding how to measure your costs against your initial project when taking over a new project is crucial.
 If these documents are missing, you must create them from scratch and use past projects to benchmark your estimations.

 Note: If you’re new and don’t know what to do with all this work and tools, check out our guide with various examples of project management methodologies.